 20. Oregon: Ecola State Park

-If you’re looking for one heck of a seaside view, the awesome rock formations of Ecola State Park should fit the bill.
-If this place looks familiar, it’s because you’ve probably seen in before in many movies including the cult classic kid’s movie “The Goonies.”
+Better known for it's iconic lookout spot Crescent Beach, Ecola State Park is the epitome of the Oregon coast.
+With one heck of a seaside view and really neat rock formations jutting into the ocean, this is an easy must-see.
+Also, if this place looks familiar, it's because you've probably seen in before in many movies including the cult classic kid's movie "The Goonies."

 21. Montana: Makoshika State Park

 This park's claim to fame is the many dinosaur fossils that have been discovered here.
 Montana's largest state park at 11,000 acres, there is also a small campground and many nature trails and cool rock formations to take in.